 Understanding transformations and trends

 Kriging as a predictor does not require that your data have a normal distribution.
-However, as you saw in Understanding different kriging models, normality is necessary to obtain quantile and probability maps for ordinary, simple, and universal kriging.
+However, as you see in Understanding different kriging models, normality is necessary to obtain quantile and probability maps for ordinary, simple, and universal kriging.
 When considering only predictors that are formed from weighted averages, kriging is the best unbiased predictor whether or not your data is normally distributed.
 However, if the data is normally distributed, kriging is the best predictor among all unbiased predictors, not only those that are weighted averages.

-Kriging also relies on the assumption that all of the random errors are second-order stationarity, which is an assumption that the random errors have zero mean and the covariance between any two random errors depends only on the distance and direction that separates them, not their exact locations.
+Kriging also relies on the assumption that all the random errors are second-order stationarity, which is an assumption that the random errors have zero mean and the covariance between any two random errors depends only on the distance and direction that separates them, not their exact locations.

 Transformation and trend for primary variable

 In the table below, the transformations and trend options available for each kriging method are shown for the primary variable.
-The table also shows whether the transformation or the trend removal is performed first when both are selected.
+The table also shows whether transformation or trend removal is performed first when both are selected.

 Kriging type